hebench/frontend/docsrc/examples/backend_tutorials/backend_tutorial_impl.md

 **hebench::cpp::BaseBenchmark::encode** wraps the `hebench::APIBridge::encode()` function.
 Encode receives input for the benchmark in the `const hebench::APIBridge::PackedData *p_parameters` variable.

-Encode is responsible for rearranging and encoding this data into a format and new memory location that is compatible with the back-end.
+Encode is responsible for rearranging and encoding this data into a format and new memory location that is compatible with the backend.

 The encoded data must be compatible with `hebench::cpp::BaseBenchmark::encrypt()` and `hebench::cpp::BaseBenchmark::load()` functions which will recieve the encoding as input in an opaque handle.